InternetOfUs/interaction-protocol-engine/Norms.md

 When the WeNet incentive server wants to send an incentive to a user it posted an HTTP request to the WeNet interaction protocol engine with the incentive to send to the user.
 This component validates the incentive and if it is valid gets the norms of the user and the norms of the community of the application with in the incentive.
-And after that start the norm engine to decide what to do next depending of the norms that will be fired.
+And after that start the norm engine to decide what to do next depending on the norms that will be fired.
 Normally this norms converts the incentive into a callback message that is sent to the application of the user, which converts the message into an event on the user interface of the user.